mambydiaby/Projet_Genie_Logiciel/README.md

  <ul>
     <li>In Dao, we used transport client which is deprecated in 7.0.0. the TransportClient is deprecated in favour of the Java High Level REST Client and will be removed in Elasticsearch 8.0.
         <br/>For more informations check https://www.elastic.co/guide/en/elasticsearch/client/java-api/current/transport-client.html</li>
-     <li> We chose to stock different types informations in the same index(flight_sharing) which is only supported in version 5 .In fact, indices created in 6.x only allow a single-type per index.
+     <li> We chose to stock different types of informations in the same index(flight_sharing) which is only supported in version 5 .In fact, indices created in 6.x only allow a single-type per index.
 Any name can be used for the type, but there can be only one.
          <br/>More info pls check https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html</li>
 </ul>